 USB drive not showing up?

-If your USB drive is not showing up, you'll need to restore it back to its original state by performing a reformat.
-Which essentially results in a reset USB.
-Afterwards, your removable drive should be detected, readable, and useable again by all computers.
+If your USB drive is not showing up, you may need to restore it to its original state by reformatting.
+This process effectively resets the USB drive, making it detectable, readable, and usable again on any computer.

-It is often necessary to restore or repair corrupted USB drives after working with tools such as Etcher to burn an ISO or Win32 Disk Imager to write an image to a removable device.
-Depending on the raw image file used, these tools can make your USB drive appear to be corrupted or unreadable.
+Restoring or repairing a corrupted USB drive is often necessary after using tools like Etcher to burn an ISO or Win32 Disk Imager to write an image to a removable device.
+These tools can overwrite the USB drive's boot record, partition table, and filesystem, making it appear corrupted or unreadable.
 In which case, the following methods can be used to fix a corrupted flash drive.

 In some cases, the flash drive might not even be assigned a drive letter and can not be detected by your Computer.
 This is because these tools use raw-write style dd tasks to put an .img or .iso file on the drive.
 As a result, the boot record, partition table data, and filesystem becomes overwritten with that of the raw image file.